qlcchain/QWallet-Android/README.md

-# qlink

-Earn QLC rewards from sharing your wifi, Qlink brings about disrupting rewardful Wifi sharing experience！
+# Earn QLC rewards from sharing your wifi, Qlink brings about disrupting rewardful Wifi sharing experience！

-dApp Description
+## dApp Description

 Qlink Wifi sharing dApp, is the first Qlink product featuring peer-to-peer sharing of Wifi assets utilising blockchain technology.
 This disrupting technical breakthrough is bringing about Wifi asset registration and rewardful Wifi sharing experience to the users.